nasa-jpl/explorer-1/CONTRIBUTING.md

 }
 ```

-As long as `parameters.html.root` matches the parent wrapper element of your template, then this will work. `#storyDecorator` is recommended for consistency.
+As long as `parameters.html.root` matches the parent wrapper element of your template, then this will work, but please always use `#storyDecorator` for consistency with our existing stories.

-##### Rebuilding assets
+#### Rebuilding assets

 When making changes to a component's CSS or JS, you must run `npm run build` to see those changes reflected in Storybook.